petaverse-cloud/pv-docs-site/docs/petority/3_features/2_health-monitoring.md

     Observe *long-term trends* in your pet's **activity levels**, **sleep patterns**, and more.
 This information can be essential for maintaining their overall health and happiness.

-Wagguracy's Health Data and Location History feature offers a holistic view of your pet's well-being, helping you ensure their happiness and health.
+WAGGURACY's Health Data and Location History feature offers a holistic view of your pet's well-being, helping you ensure their happiness and health.
 With its user-friendly interface and insightful data, you can stay connected and make the best choices for your beloved companion.